 We asked ourselves this question when we conceptualised moomoo’s in-mall brand activations.
 The brokerage app had just launched Cash Plus, which aims to appeal to those who prioritise safe returns on their investments and people who are new to investing.

-Moving quickly to establish Cash Plus’s target audiences as young families and people who are just entering the workforce, we decided to activate moomoo’s Cash Plus over a weekend across NEX, Waterway Point and Century Square.
+Moving quickly to establish Cash Plus’s target audiences as young families and people who are just starting their careers, we decided to activate moomoo’s Cash Plus over a weekend across NEX, Waterway Point and Century Square.
 These malls are located in young estates and boast youthful crowds.

-Kids interact with moomoo’s ‘orange cow’ mascot at moomoo’s in-mall brand activation at NEX
+Kids interact with moomoo’s ‘orange cow’ mascot at moomoo’s in-mall brand activation at Waterway Point

 But we paid careful attention to not only where our target audiences reside but also who’s with them.
-Among the highlights were moomoo’s adorable ‘orange cow’ mascot, an activity area for children, free balloons and kid-friendly snacks.
+Among the highlights were moomoo’s adorable mascot moo, an activity area for children, free balloons and kid-friendly snacks.
 This way, we could engage the kids while educating their parents about Cash Plus.

 By the end of the brand activations, over 800 people had deposited money into Cash Plus, proving that you can win the hearts of your target audiences by also winning the hearts of their significant others!